 Information for Special Populations and the COVID-19 vaccine

 COVID-19 can cause severe medical complications and lead to death in some people and vaccination can help protect you and others around you from COVID-19.
 In certain circumstances, people may be advised by their doctor to receive a specific type of COVID-19 vaccine or to delay vaccination due to immunosuppressing medical treatment or surgery to a future date when immunization is more likely to have an effective immune response.
-Pregnant and lactating people are encouraged to speak with a healthcare provider about COVID-19 vaccine should they have questions.
+Pregnant and lactating people are recommended to be vaccinated against COVID-19.

 Can people with allergies get the COVID-19 vaccine?
 Yes, in most cases with 2 exceptions: